-Brikka is the brand name of a Coffee maker / Coffee pot / Stove pot / Macchinetta / Caffettiera made by Bialetti from Italy.
+Brikka is the brand name of a Coffee maker / Coffee pot / Stove pot / Macchinetta / Caffettiera line of products made by Bialetti from Italy.

-If you use the Brikka, Brikka2, Brikka-Elite coffee pot and use it correctly (*), you can trust it will serve you for long time without any needed maintenance out of washing it after each use.
+If you use the Brikka, Brikka2, Brikka-Elite, Brikka-2020 coffee pot and use it correctly (*), you can trust it will serve you for long time without any needed maintenance out of washing it after each use.

 (*) Correct use of Brikka means:

-1. Using correct amount of water.
+1. Using correct amount of water as recommended by the manufacturer.
 (Use the measuring container or fill up to the mark on the inside of water container)